-On average it takes a woodpecker two weeks to excavate a cavity.
+On average, it takes a woodpecker two weeks to excavate a cavity.

 Most birds that nest and excavate in living trees choose softwoods such as aspens.
-Some woodpecker species will choose living trees with hardwood softened by fungal disease to drill new nests.
+Some woodpecker species will choose to live trees with hardwood softened by fungal disease to drill new nests.
 The woodpeckers spread the fungal infections by carrying the spores on their bills.
 This creates future potential nest sites.

 Other species will choose trees with wood softened by disease and fungal infestations.
 These primary nest hole builders include:

 - Pileated Woodpecker